 I have definitely enjoyed being closer to my Aunt Ann.
 We had dinner at The Blue Spice the other evening after work (and it was very delicious!) and did a little shopping.
 While I miss my kids more than words can say, I will admit that having the phone nearby where a text can be sent and received within seconds certainly helps!
 Grumpy and I went to dinner at Dakota one evening where my cousin Gregg works and I got a good supply of hugs to hold me over until I see my kids (and they better watch out because Momma bear will be ready for lots of hugs!).
 Our new neighbors are really great people and have two really cute kids that I will be tempted to spoil (watch out, they have a new next door grandma! lol)

-- In small bowl, mix walnuts, sugar and 1/4 teaspoon cinnamon.
+- In a small bowl, mix the walnuts, sugar, and ¼ teaspoon cinnamon.
 Set aside.

-- In medium bowl, combine milk, egg, and maple syrup.
-Stir in grated apple.
+- In a medium mixing bowl, combine the milk, egg, and maple syrup.
+Stir in the grated apple.

-- In another large bowl, sift together flour, baking powder, baking soda, remaining 1/2 teaspoon cinnamon, salt and nutmeg.
+- In another large mixing bowl, sift together the flour, baking powder, baking soda, remaining cinnamon, salt, and nutmeg.
 Add flour mixture to apple mixture and stir gently just until combined.

-- With rubber spatula, scrape batter into prepared pan, spreading evenly.
-Sprinkle with pecan mixture.
-Bake until toothpick inserted in center of cake comes out clean, about 30 minutes.
-Transfer pan to wire rack and cool slightly.
-Serve warm or at room temperature.
+- Bake for 30 minutes, or until toothpick inserted in center of cake comes out clean.
+Transfer the pan to a wire rack and cool slightly.